Comprehensive Stability (online training)

 If it is not possible to arrange for an invigilator to sit with you during the assessment you can arrange for Captain Wright to connect with you online with a video call.
 He will stay online with you during the assessment.
 You have access to the assessment online when connected.

 Certificates will be issued upon successful completion of the training.
-A copy of the original certificate will be scanned and sent to you within 24 hours of the assessment being completed and the original certificate will be mailed to you to the address provided or to your Company (if required).
+A copy of the original certificate will be sent to you by email within 24 hours of the assessment being completed.

 Records of Certificates will be maintained by Seaway Maritime Services at their place of business in Thailand.